uniQIndividual/zstd-jsonl-filter/README.md

 ### Memory

 Stream decompression drastically reduces the memory usage.
 For my test set the usage sits around 300 MB.
-However the exact value depends on several factors like the size of a single line in your decompressed file.
+However the exact value depends on several factors like the size of a single line in your decompressed file and if you write to zstd compressed output.

 ### I/O